DSC-Capstone/dsc-capstone.github.io/mentors.md

 feedback and guidance from domain mentors.
 The weekly schedule tries to facilitate that.**

-**IMPORTANT**{: .label .label-red } Discussions begin the week of September 26th – check the [Mentors and Domains](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet to see where and when your section is.
+**IMPORTANT**{: .label .label-red } Discussions begin the week of September 26th – check the [Domains and Mentors](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) sheet to see where and when your section is.
 If you're running your sections through Zoom, add your Zoom link.

 <a name='participation-questions'></a>